College of Business > About > Centers & Institutes > Arditti Center for Risk Management > Events and Programs > Cyber Risk Conference

-These issues were discussed during three panels and a keynote speech left by retired Major General USAF Brett Williams, former director of operations, U. S. Cyber Command.
+These issues were discussed during three panels and a keynote speech led by retired Major General USAF Brett Williams, former director of operations, U. S. Cyber Command.

-The inaugural Cyber Risk Conference on issues surrounding cyber security.
+The inaugural Cyber Risk Conference explored a variety of issues surrounding cyber security.

 As the list of companies being cyber attacked grows daily, the needs and questions of the industry are beyond simple solutions, such as "don't click on links in emails."

 The 2014 conference began with a demonstration of an actual breach through a live-hacking of a phone.
 Recognizing that a focus solely on prevention is short sighted, our three expert panelists then followed through the three phases of breach response, providing concrete answers and discussion that attendees could take with them and apply to their own businesses.